awsdocs/iam-user-guide/doc_source/id_tags.md

 }
 ```

-**To allow an IAM identity to add, list, or remove a tag for a specific role**
+**To allow an IAM entity to add, list, or remove a tag for a specific role**

-Add the following statement to the permissions policy for the IAM identity that needs to manage tags, replacing *<rolename>* with the name of the role that needs to be managed\.
+Add the following statement to the permissions policy for the IAM entity that needs to manage tags, replacing *<rolename>* with the name of the role that needs to be managed\.
 To learn how to create a policy using this example JSON policy document, see [Creating Policies on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 ```
 {